 where $M_{v,0}(z)$ (resp. $M_{v,\infty}(z)$) is analytic and invertible for $|z|<1$ (resp. $1<|z|\leq\infty$).
-Combining Givental's analysis of the action of the twisted loop group \cite{Giventalcone} and Teleman's classification of semi-simple Frobenius manifolds \cite{Teleman}, one can conclude that the cone defined by the graph of the genus zero descendent (resp. ancestor) potential of a ${\rm dim}\,V = N$ semi-simple Frobenius manifold is obtained by the action of the symplectomorphism $\gamma(v) M_{v}(z)$ (resp. $M_{v,0}(z)$) on the cone ${\cal L}_N$ corresponding to the trivial theory of type $A_1^{\times N}$ where $\gamma(v)$ is a suitably chosen normalization factor.
+Combining Givental's analysis of the action of the twisted loop group \cite{Giventalcone} and Teleman's classification of semi-simple Frobenius manifolds \cite{Teleman}, one can conclude that the cone defined by the graph of the genus zero descendent (resp. ancestor) potential of a ${\rm dim}\,V = N$ semi-simple Frobenius manifold is obtained by the action of the symplectomorphism $\gamma(v) M_{v}(z)$ (resp. $M_{v,0}(z)$) on the cone ${\cal L}_N$ corresponding to the trivial theory of type $A_1^{\times N}$ where $\gamma(v)$ is a suitably chosen normalisation factor.

-Finally, Givental reconstruction procedure proved by Teleman through its classification can be expressed as the following quantization result.
+Finally, Givental reconstruction procedure proved by Teleman through its classification can be expressed as the following quantisation result.

-\begin{theorem}\cite{Giventalcone,Teleman} If ${\rm dim}\,V = N$, then the descendant (resp. ancestor) potential of a semi-simple Frobenius manifold is obtained by quantizing the cone obtained by the action of the symplectomorphism $\gamma(v) M_{v}(z)$ (resp. $M_{v,0}(z)$) on the cone ${\cal L}_N$ corresponding to the trivial theory of type $A_1^{\times N}$ where $\gamma(v)$ is a suitably chosen normalization factor. \end{theorem}
+\begin{theorem}\cite{Giventalcone,Teleman} If ${\rm dim}\,V = N$, then the descendant (resp. ancestor) potential of a semi-simple Frobenius manifold is obtained by quantising the cone obtained by the action of the symplectomorphism $\gamma(v) M_{v}(z)$ (resp. $M_{v,0}(z)$) on the cone ${\cal L}_N$ corresponding to the trivial theory of type $A_1^{\times N}$ where $\gamma(v)$ is a suitably chosen normalisation factor. \end{theorem}